Hardship Exception Applications Now Accepted

 CMS has updated the CMS EHR Incentive Programs website and resources based on changes to the program.
 CMS encourages EPs, eligible hospitals, and CAHs to visit the updated website to find official CMS resources and program information, including:

 Since the Stage 2 Final Rule was released there have been numerous changes to the meaningful use (MU) objectives and measures.
 CMS has made available comparison tools for EPs and EHs.
 The tool highlights how the MU objectives have evolved from Stage 2 to Modified Stage 2 to Stage 3.
 In addition to describing the MU requirement changes, a timeline is presented that includes key dates and deadlines associated with the MU stages and associated program years.

 CMS Finalizes Hospital Outpatient Prospective Payment System (OPPS) and Ambulatory Surgical Center (ASC) Payment System Rule

-The Centers for Medicare & Medicaid Services (CMS) finalized updated payment rates and policy changes in the Hospital Outpatient Prospective Payment System (OPPS) and Ambulatory Surgical Center (ASC) Payment System for calendar year (CY) 2017.
+The Centers for Medicare and Medicaid Services finalized updated payment rates and policy changes in the Hospital Outpatient Prospective Payment System and Ambulatory Surgical Center Payment System for calendar year 2017.
 This rule includes changes to the EHR Incentive Program as well.
-Changes include a 90 day Meaningful Use reporting period in Program Year 2016 and Program Year 2017, removal of Clinical Decision Support and Computerized Provider Order Entry objectives and measures and reduction of a subset of the remaining objectives and measure for EHs, new participants in Program year 2017 must attest to Modified Stage 2 objectives and measures, significant hardship exception for new participants transitioning to MIPS in 2017, and modifications to measure calculations for actions outside of the EHR reporting period.
+Changes include a 90-day meaningful use reporting period in program years 2016 and 2017, removal of clinical decision support and computerized provider order entry objectives and measures and reduction of a subset of the remaining objectives and measure for EHs, new participants in program year 2017 must attest to modified stage 2 objectives and measures, significant hardship exception for new participants transitioning to MIPS in 2017, and modifications to measure calculations for actions outside of the EHR reporting period.